flo-at/minmon/doc/existing-alternatives.md

 - Pretty complex config file with it's own scripting language.

 ## Others
-There are numerous options such as InnoDB/Telegraf, Prometheus, and many more with tons of features and complex configuration that seem overkill for single-instance monitoring/alarming.
+There are numerous options such as InnoDB/Telegraf, Prometheus, and many more with tons of features and complex configuration that seem overkill for single-instance monitoring/alarming.\
+Maybe I've overlooked a tool that meets my requirements.
+I will stick to (and maintain) MinMon either way because it's very easy to extend with new checks and actions.